henrique-eguchi/SikuliServer/README.md

 java -jar sikulirestapi-1.0.jar 9000
 ```

 If the station has more than one network interfaces, you can start the service at your preferably one.
-To do this, simply pass as a paramenter before port.
+To do this, simply pass, as a parameter before port.
 Example:

 ```bash
 java -jar sikulirestapi-1.0.jar 200.160.13.232 9000